benbankes/PHPMusicTools/README.md

 I can't imagine what sort of trouble you could possibly get into using this code, but the authors and maintainers don't accept any responsibility for losses resulting from its use.
 It's a work in progress, so this comes with no warranteee whatsoever, and functionality may be incomplete or not exactly as described.

+This code is not guaranteed to be safe, either.
+Use at your own risk.

 # Resources
  - http://www.musicxml.com/tutorial/